Kuru (disease): Transmission

-In 1961, Australian medical researcher Michael Alpers conducted extensive field studies among the Fore accompanied by anthropologist Shirley Lindenbaum.
+In 1961, Australian medical researcher Michael Alpers and anthropologist Shirley Lindenbaum conducted extensive field studies among the Fore.
 Their historical research suggested the epidemic may have originated around 1900 from a single individual who lived on the edge of Fore territory and who is thought to have spontaneously developed some form of Creutzfeldt–Jakob disease.
-Alpers and Lindenbaum's research conclusively demonstrated that kuru spread easily and rapidly in the Fore people due to their endocannibalistic funeral practices.
+Alpers and Lindenbaum's research conclusively demonstrated that kuru spread easily and rapidly in the Fore people due to their endocannibalistic funeral practices, in which relatives consumed the bodies of the dead to return the person's "life force" to the hamlet, a Fore social subunit.
 Corpses of family members were often buried for days, then exhumed once the corpses were colonized by insect larvae, at which point the corpse would be dismembered and served with the larvae as a side dish.
-In Fore religion, eating a dead body causes the deceased five souls to enter paradise more quickly, and the tribe found incorporating their loved ones' flesh into their own comforting.
-Anthropologists also point out that the Fore diet, consisting mostly of gathered fruits and vegetables and farmed sweet potatoes, was low in protein.
-Men usually hoarded high-protein foods like rats, possums, birds, and farmed pigs, so cannibalistic funerals provided an unusually protein-rich feast for women and children.
-Kuru victims were especially savored because they became sedentary and often fat.

 The demographic distribution evident in the infection rates – kuru was eight to nine times more prevalent in women and children than in men at its peak – is because Fore men considered consuming human flesh to weaken them in times of conflict or battle, while the women and children were more likely to eat the bodies of the deceased, including the brain, where the prion particles were particularly concentrated.
 Also, the strong possibility exists that it was passed on to women and children more easily because they took on the task of cleaning relatives after death and might have had open sores and cuts on their hands.

-Although ingestion of the prion particles can lead to the disease, a high degree of transmission occurred if the prion particles could reach the subcutaneous tissue.
-With elimination of cannibalism because of Australian colonial law enforcement and the local Christian missionaries' efforts, Alpers' research showed that kuru was already declining among the Fore by the mid‑1960s.
-However, the mean incubation period of the disease is 14 years, and 7 cases were reported with latencies of 40 years or more for those who were most genetically resilient, continuing to appear for several more decades.
+Although ingestion of prion particles can lead to infection, a high degree of transmission occurred if the prion particles reached subcutaneous tissue.
+With elimination of cannibalism because of Australian colonial law enforcement and local Christian missionaries' efforts, Alpers' research showed that kuru was already declining among the Fore by the mid‑1960s.
+However, the mean incubation period of the disease is 14 years, and seven cases were reported with latencies of 40 years or more for those who were most genetically resilient, continuing to appear for several more decades.
 Sources disagree on whether the last person with kuru died in 2005 or 2009.